The 20 ERA - Certified Trails in Europe

-A brief presentation of the 14 certified European trails, Menalon Trail was the the seventh that joined the club on the 31st of May 2015.
+A brief presentation of the 20 Certified European Trails, Menalon Trail was the seventh that joined the club on the 31st of May 2015.

 Leading Quality Trail Certification procedure

-Some of the most important points of the project sustainability are:
+Some of the most important points of project sustainability are:

-The proposer confirms that the route of the walking trail complies with all environmental protection regulations (particularly in sensitive areas like natural reserves, biotopes, etc.).
+The proposer confirms that the route of the walking trail complies with all environmental protection regulations (particularly in sensitive areas like nature reserves, biotopes, etc.).

 The certification period starts with the handing over of the certificate and runs for 3 years.

 All affected interest groups that are part of the quality process in the trail region have to be involved by the proposers from the very start.
-Interested parties can include forest services, NPWS, tourism groups, mountaineering organisations, walking clubs, land owners, local authorities and communities.
+Interested parties can include forest services, NPWS, tourism groups, mountaineering organizations, walking clubs, landowners, local authorities, and communities.